Use ink! with Solidity ABI

 Next Steps

-Now that your contract uses Solidity ABI:
+Now that your contract is Solidity ABI compatible:

 - Call Solidity Contracts from ink!